 Why we chose Grasshopper: Grasshopper caters to businesses seeking the advantages of a flexible VoIP system without the need for extensive infrastructure.
 Whether you're a small startup or a growing enterprise, you can easily add or remove lines as your needs change, without the hassle of physical phone line installations.

 4. GoToConnect (Jive)

 Host conference calls with up to 10 attendees

 Easy to set up and migrate contacts

 Very limited digital fax feature

-While most cloud-hosted VoIP providers offer different prices for different features, GoToConnect, formerly known as Jive, works in a simpler way.
-All packages include access to all 80+ features, and the per-user price keeps dropping as your business gets larger.
-This makes it a good solution for growing SMBs because you can just move over to the next pricing package once you hit a certain number of users.
+Unlike most cloud-hosted VoIP providers that offer varying prices based on different features, GoToConnect (formerly known as Jive) simplifies the process.
+With GoToConnect, all packages include access to over 80 features, and as your business grows, the per-user price decreases.
+This makes it an ideal solution for SMBs on the rise, as you can seamlessly transition to the next pricing package once you reach a certain number of users.